dgraph-io/dgraph/wiki/content/deploy/index.md

 Ludicrous mode is available in Dgraph v20.03.1 or later.

 Ludicrous mode allows Dgraph to ingest data at an incredibly fast speed.
-It differs from the normal mode in terms of fewer guarantees that it provides.
-In normal scenarios dgraph provides strict consistency, which is not the case in ludicrous mode.
+It differs from the normal mode as it provides fewer guarantees.
+In normal mode, Dgraph provides strong consistency.
+In ludicrous mode, Dgraph provides eventual consistency.
 In ludicrous mode, any mutation which succeeds **might be available eventually**. **Eventually** means the changes will be applied later and might not be reflected in queries away.
-If dgraph crashes unexpectedly, there **might** be unapplied mutations which **will not** be picked up when Dgraph starts later.
-In normal scenarios, Dgraph with ludicrous mode enabled behaves as an eventually consistent system.
+If Dgraph crashes unexpectedly, there **might** be unapplied mutations which **will not** be picked up when Dgraph restarts.
+Dgraph with ludicrous mode enabled behaves as an eventually consistent system.

 **How do I enable it?**